- Contact Us

-Hopes of restoring the abandoned palace were unfulfilled over 30 years, but the Amiri Diwan has announced with great pride that the palace, its famous chandelier and its extensive grounds will be restored to their former beauty and splendour.
+Hopes of restoring the abandoned palace were unfulfilled for more than 30 years, but the Amiri Diwan's vision to restore the palace, its famous chandelier and its extensive grounds to their former beauty and splendour has now been realised.

-The palace will re-open as a museum dedicated to the history of Kuwait told through its 15 rulers.
+Inaugurated by His Highness the Amir Sheikh Sabah Al Ahmad Al Jaber Al Sabah, Al Salam Palace will reopen its doors in October 2019 to visitors as a museum dedicated to the history of Kuwait told through its 15 rulers.
 The design will retain the palace’s original character while incorporating contemporary additions and meeting the highest international construction standards.

 Al Salam Palace will consist of:

-The project is being procured on a design build basis and SSH has been appointed by Combined Group Contracting.
+The project was procured on a design build basis and SSH has been appointed by Combined Group Contracting.